AshwinCarvalho999/TDD/README.md

 <!-- PROJECT DESCRIPTION -->

+# 📖 Test-driven development (TDD)
-# 📖 OOP school library <a name="about-project"></a>
+<a name="about-project"></a>

-> In this project, I am building a school library app using Ruby OOP concepts.
+> The idea behind test-driven development (TDD) is that tests are not an afterthought.
+Also, it makes you think about how your code behaves before starting to code.

 ## 🛠 Built With <a name="built-with">
 Ruby</a>

 <!-- Features -->